Updated: Mar 3

 Failure to Adopt the Agile Testing Mindset

 Agile is a mindset that affects everyone involved in the project.
 It naturally affects testers that must adopt a new testing mindset.
-Adoption of the Agile approach for testing is not for everyone, I have seen too many testers fail to adopt this approach during the Agile transition who left their teams and even the organization.
+Adopting the Agile approach for testing is not for everyone; I have seen too many testers fail to adopt it during the Agile transition, leaving their teams and even the organization.

-Work with your testers to ensure they fully understand how Agile is different, and how it will affect their responsibilities.
+Please work with your testers to fully understand how Agile is different and affects their responsibilities.

-Talk with your testers to understand their fears and what is holding them back from adopting this new mindset.
+Please talk with your testers to understand their fears and what holds them back from adopting this new mindset.

 Give your testers the confidence and time to adapt to the new environment.
 The change will not come in the first sprints.

 The challenge of setting the right expectations of quality during an Agile project is probably one of the biggest for an Agile consultant.
 It starts with a wrong approach where teams are expected to follow the same methods in the traditional test environment, although they are now working very differently.